-§29B-1-1.
+§29B-2-1.
 Definitions.

 - 1 The following words have the meanings indicated. - 2 "Chief" means the head of a law-enforcement agency and includes the officer designated - 3 by the head of a law-enforcement agency. - 4 "Hearing" means a proceeding during an investigation conducted by a hearing board to - 5 take testimony or receive other evidence.
-It does not include an interrogation at which no - 6 testimony is taken under oath. - 7 "Hearing board" means a board that is authorized by the chief to hold a hearing on a - 8 complaint against a law-enforcement officer. - 9 "Law-enforcement officer" means an individual who: - 10 (1) In an official capacity is authorized by law to make arrests; and - 11 (2) Is a member of a law-enforcement agency in this state, including the State Police.
-It - 12 does not include an individual who serves at the pleasure of the appointing authority of a county; - 13 the police chief of a municipal corporation; or an officer who is in probationary status on initial - 14 entry into the law-enforcement agency except if an allegation of brutality in the execution of the
+It does not include an interrogation at which no - 6 testimony is taken under oath. - 7 "Hearing board" means a board that is authorized by the chief to hold a hearing on a - 8 complaint against a law-enforcement officer. - 9 "Law-enforcement officer" means an individual who is: - 10 (1) In an official capacity is authorized by law to make arrests; and - 11 (2) A member of a law-enforcement agency in this state, including the State Police.
+It does - 12 not include an individual who serves at the pleasure of the appointing authority of a county; the - 13 police chief of a municipal corporation; or an officer who is in probationary status on initial entry - 14 into the law-enforcement agency except if an allegation of brutality in the execution of the officer's